edvinassvedas-dev/dcf-valuation-tool/README.md

-# REIT Valuation Tool
+# DCF Valuation Tool
 ![App Interface](images/screenshot.png)

-A Python desktop application for multi-model REIT valuation, combining three methodologies simultaneously with scenario analysis, sensitivity tables, and Google Sheets database management.
+A Python desktop application for discounted cash flow analysis of publicly traded equities.
+Runs worst/base/best scenario modeling with a sensitivity table, margin of safety display, and Google Sheets database management.

 ---

 ## Overview

-The tool was built to support structured investment analysis of Real Estate Investment Trusts.
-It runs three independent valuation models side by side — DDM, AFFO DCF, and NAV — and produces a weighted cross-model summary that can be adjusted based on the REIT type.
-All analyses are saved to a Google Sheets database.
+Built as a structured front-end for entering and persisting DCF analyses to Google Sheets.
+The analytical layer was added on top — providing scenario modeling, sensitivity analysis, and upside/MoS calculations — making it useful both as a data entry tool and a lightweight investment research aid.

 ---

-## Models

-### 1. Two-Stage Dividend Discount Model (DDM)
-- Stage 1: user-defined high-growth period (default 5 years)
-- Stage 2: perpetual terminal growth rate
-- Three scenarios: Worst / Base / Best
-- Displays dividend coverage ratio (AFFO per share / DPS)

-### 2. AFFO-Based DCF
-- Discounted cash flow using Adjusted Funds from Operations
-- Accounts for debt and cash in the equity bridge
-- 10-year projection horizon (configurable)
-- Three scenarios with independent WACC and terminal growth assumptions

-### 3. Net Asset Value (NAV)
-- NAV per share from Gross Asset Value, debt, and other liabilities
-- Implied cap rate display (requires NOI input)
-- **GAV sensitivity table**: NAV at ±10%, ±20% GAV
-- **Cap rate sensitivity table**: NAV at cap rates from 3.5% to 6.5%
-- Premium / discount to market price

----

 ## Features

-- **Weighted cross-model summary** — configurable weights (DDM / AFFO DCF / NAV) with a weighted average price across all three scenarios
-- **Weighting guide** — a few quick notes explaining when to favour each model
+- **Three-scenario DCF** — Worst / Base / Best with independent growth, WACC, and terminal growth rate inputs
+- **Sensitivity table** — 5×5 grid varying WACC ±2% and growth rate ±2% around a user-selected anchor scenario; rows where any cell exceeds the market price are highlighted green
-- **MoS and upside display** — margin of safety and % upside vs market price, colour-coded green/red
+- **Results display** — intrinsic price, margin of safety (%), and upside (%) per scenario; colour-coded green/red
+- **Notes field** — free-text field saved alongside the analysis
-- **Google Sheets database** — save, load, and delete analyses; all inputs and weights are persisted
+- **Google Sheets database** — save, load, and delete analyses; header is written automatically on first save
-- **Reset** — clears all fields to defaults in one click
+- **Scenario anchor selector** — sensitivity table can be re-anchored to Worst, Base, or Best without recalculating

 ---